-Most of the time when your iPhone is acting strange like it’s unresponsive or running slow, which is very rare, a simple restart may fix those problems.
-But sometimes it won’t do the job, that’s when putting it into Recovery Mode comes into play.
+Most of the time when your iPhone is acting strangely like it’s unresponsive or running slow, which is very rare, a simple restart may fix those problems.
+But sometimes it just won’t do the job, that’s when putting your iPhone into Recovery Mode comes into play.

-In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it and how to put your iPhone into Recovery Mode steps by steps.
+In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it and how to put your iPhone in Recovery Mode steps by steps.

-By now you should have a clear idea about iPhone Recovery Mode.
-Here’s when you should use it to the benefits of your iPhone:
+At this point, you should have a clear idea about iPhone Recovery Mode.
+Here’s when you should use Recovery Mode to the benefits of your iPhone:

 Your iPhone keeps restarting after you’ve installed an iOS update.

 When iTunes doesn’t recognize your iPhone when connecting to a Mac or Windows PC.